melvinlee/lambda-express-restapi/README.md

 ## Getting Started

-We'll install the `serverless-http` framework
+Install the `serverless-http` framework

 ```sh
 $ npm install --save express serverless-http
 ```

-The `serverless-http` package is a handy piece of middleware that handles the interface between your Node.js application and the specifics of API Gateway.
+The `serverless-http` package is a middleware that handles the interface between Node.js express application and the specifics of API Gateway.

 Let's create an index.js file that has our application code: